sushilsah156/sushilsah156/README.md

 # 👋 Hi there!
 I'm Sushil Sah
 <p>Welcome to my GitHub profile!
-I'm a passionate Software Engineer from India with a passion for creating dynamic and responsive web applications.
+I'm a passionate Software Engineer from India with a passion for creating applications.
 I'm a Full-Stack Developer passionate about building innovative solutions and learning new technologies.
 I enjoy working on both front-end and back-end development.</p>